odoo/documentation/legal/terms/enterprise.rst

 --------------------

-The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users, the installed Apps, the Software version used by the Customer, and specified in writing at the conclusion of the Agreement.
+The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users and the installed Apps used by the Customer, and specified in writing at the conclusion of the Agreement.

 When during the Term, the Customer has more Users or more installed Apps than specified at the time of conclusion of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at the beginning of the Term) for the additional Users or Apps, for the remainder of the Term.

-If at the time of the conclusion of this Agreement, the Customer uses a Covered Version that is not the most recent one, the standard charges may be increased by 50% for the duration of the first Term, at the sole discretion of Odoo SA, to cover the extra maintenance costs.
+In addition, services for Covered Extra Modules are charged based on the number of lines of code in these Covered Extra Modules.
+Unless otherwise specified in writing at the conclusion of the Agreement, the charge is a monthly fee of 16€ per 100 lines of code (rounded up to the next hundred).
+Lines of code will be counted with the tool provided by Odoo SA, and include all text lines in the source code of those modules, regardless of the programming language (Python, Javascript, XML, etc.), excluding blank lines, comment lines and files that are not loaded when installing or executing the Software.

+When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Odoo SA may charge a one-time extra fee of 16€ per 100 lines of code, for each missing month of coverage.

 .. _charges_renewal: